kvaps/usbredirtools/README.md

 ```
 plink.exe usbuser@192.168.100.220 -pw PASSWORD /usr/bin/sudo /bin/usbreconnect.sh 100
 ```
-You can set no vmid as argument, then all devices will be reconnected for this user.
+*You can set no vmid as argument, then all devices will be reconnected for this user.*

+**Using ssh-keys is true way!**